timxiao1203/SABR-Calibration/README.md

 Consider a European option whose matured payoff at a maturity of T, denoted by VT , depends on a underlying rate FT .
 Under the appropriate martingale measure, a SABR model of the underlying rate process F is assumed to be.
 Clearly, it is an arbitrage-free model.
 Under the model, F follows a stochastic CEV process.
 Particularly, if β = 0, 0.5, 1, then it corresponds to a stochastic normal, CIR and log-normal processes, respectively.

 The volatility term follows a geometric Brownian motion where the parameter ν is the volatility of the stochastic volatility term.
 In the model, F is in a general setting.
-In various cases, it can an equity index, a currency exchange rate, a forward interest swap rate, or an interest futures/forward rate.
+In various cases, it can an equity index, a currency exchange rate, a forward interest swap rate, or an interest futures/forward rate or an accumulator swap (see https://finpricing.com/lib/FxAccumulator.html).
 For interest rate derivatives, a forward risk-neutral measure is chosen such the underlying rate is a martingale.

 Clearly, those parameters in the SABR model are not market observable.
 Therefore, calibration procedure is the key step so that the calibrated SABR model captures the market skews and smiles.
 In our fixed income derivative applications, we need to consider swaptions, caplets/floorlets, and caps/floors.
 Swaptions, caplets and floorlets are examples of a single European option.
 Caps/floors are a portfolio of caplets/floorlets.
 In all our applications, the parameter β is selected exogenously.